I know what you’re thinking.

 Holistic = healing with magnets and scented candles.

-and body cleanses has given an effective approach a bad rap.
+But hear me out.
+All of that business about “positive energy” and “body cleanses” has given an effective approach a bad rap.

 Adjective: Characterized by comprehension of the parts of something as intimately interconnected and explicable only by reference to the whole.

 When you boil away all the syllables here, the idea itself is pretty simple.
 The whole.
 Meaning: don’t overemphasize any one piece.

 It’s impossible to know it all in the online marketing space.
 The technology alone, leaving aside the tactics, can be overwhelming in scope.